mesosphere/dcos-commons/frameworks/elastic/docs/install.md

 # Custom Installation

-You can customize the Elasticsearch cluster in a variety of ways by specifying a JSON options file.
+You can customize the Elastic cluster in a variety of ways by specifying a JSON options file.
 For example, here is a sample JSON options file that customizes the service name, master transport port, and plugins:

 ```json
 {